thecarp/dactyl-keyboard/doc/configuration.md

 To keep things flexible and easy to maintain, features can be anchored to other features, as long as the chain of anchors eventually reaches `origin`.

+In addition to `origin`, there are a couple of other named anchors built into the application:

+* `rear-housing-exterior`: The outside of the rear housing, an optional feature of the main body.
+* `rear-housing-interior`: The inside of the rear housing.

+#### Parts of an anchor

 Anchoring a feature determines its position in the coordinate system with respect to its anchor.
 Along with the name of the anchor, you can specify a few